jenkinsci/generic-tool-plugin/README.md

 The tool installations configured there can be used with the `tool` step in Pipelines.

+You can also use [Tool Environment Plugin](https://plugins.jenkins.io/toolenv/) to make these tools available to other job types.

 ## Contributing

 Refer to our [contribution guidelines](https://github.com/jenkinsci/.github/blob/master/CONTRIBUTING.md)